opendaylight/docs/docs/release-process/managed-release.rst

 For implementation reasons, the projects that are able to release independently must depend only on other projects that release independently.
 Therefore the Release Integrated Projects will form a tree starting from odlparent.
-Currently odlparent and yangtools are the only Release Integrated Projects, but others may join them in the future.
+Currently odlparent, yangtools and mdsal are the only Release Integrated Projects, but others may join them in the future.

 Requirements for Managed Projects
 ---------------------------------